cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 #> ('-')
 ```

-Note that these counts are raw, and Beyondcell requires normalized
+Note that these counts are raw, and beyondcell requires normalized
 counts.
 So the next step is to normalize *X*.

 ``` r